ccamacho/tripleo-graphics/README.md

-TripleO cheatsheet.
+TripleO cheatsheet(s).

-This is a brief cheatsheet with some relevant commands related to upstream
+These are some brief cheatsheets with relevant commands related to upstream
 TripleO deployments.